alpsteam/autonomous-labs/lab-1.md

 ## Next steps

 Here we can provide some next steps.
 We should give ideas what the lab participant can do next with the service.
 Oracle has lots of good resources (blogs etc.) thank we can link.

-## Issues

-If there are issues with this lab guide or you have feedback please tell us in the [issues section](https://github.com/m1nka/autonomous-labs-template/issues) of this repository.